For a complete description of the Review Process see our policies and procedures (login required).

 For student projects, the next step is for the supervising faculty member to determine whether the project needs to be submitted for IRB review.
 Many class projects do not need to be reviewed by the IRB because they do not meet the formal definition of research with human subjects requiring IRB review, according to federal regulations.
 Please see the Grinnell College IRB policy regarding student projects on the Documents page for more information.

-If your research project does not fit any of the exemption categories, or if the IRB determines that the project is not exempt, please complete the full IRB Proposal Form.
-Most projects that require this form, assuming that they pose minimal risks to the participants, will still qualify for expeditious review.
-Proposals eligible for expeditious review are reviewed by one member of the IRB, and a decision is typically reached within 7-10 days.
+Proposals eligible for exempt status or expeditious review are reviewed by one member of the IRB, and a decision is typically reached within 7-10 days.
 Projects that involve sensitive topics, focus on vulnerable populations, or pose greater than minimal risks to the participants will require full board review.
-The IRB meets twice monthly (currently the first and third Tuesdays of each month) to conduct full board reviews as necessary, so decisions on proposals that do require full board review may not be immediate and researchers should plan accordingly.
+The IRB meets twice monthly (currently the second and fourth Tuesdays of each month) to conduct full board reviews as necessary, so decisions on proposals that do require full board review may not be immediate and researchers should plan accordingly.